 With the current dry gripping most of New South Wales, Mr Finlayson said that future proofing the farm business was more critical than ever, and a key way to help achieve this was through vertical integration.

-On his Nuffield scholarship, he travelled to Brazil, Japan, New Zealand, Uruguay and the United States to research successful models of vertical integration in the beef industry, ranging from owning the entire supply chain to working with trusted partners, as well as co-operatives and contractors.
+He travelled to Brazil, Japan, New Zealand, Uruguay and the USA to research successful models of vertical integration in the beef industry, ranging from owning the entire supply chain to working with trusted partners, as well as co-operatives and contractors.

-On his Nuffield travels, Mr Finlayson discovered a fully integrated supply chain business known as Callicrate Beef in Colorado.
-It is owned by Mike Callicrate, a strong advocate for delivering fairer returns for farmers.
-He explained that in the past six years, American retail grocers had received a 21 per cent return on their equiry, the meat packers 17 per cent and farmers only 0.54 per cent.
+Mr Finlayson discovered a fully integrated supply chain business known as Callicrate Beef in Colorado.
+Owned by Mike Callicrate, a strong advocate for delivering fairer returns for farmers.
+In the past six years, American retail grocers had received a 21 per cent return on their equiry, the meat packers 17 per cent and farmers only 0.54 per cent.

-Mr Finlayson also investigated cooperatives where members work together to benefit producer and processor, and cited Alliance Meats in New Zealand, which is 100 per cent farmer owned and has over 5,000 farmer shareholders, totalling a profit of $1.4B NZD per annum.
+He also investigated cooperatives where members work together to benefit producer and processor and cited Alliance Meats in New Zealand, which is 100% farmer owned and has over 5,000 farmer shareholders, totalling a profit of $1.4B NZD per annum.

 “Alliance offers its members the scale to take their products to a large domestic and export market, with access to distributors in over 65 countries, which is crucial for NZ farmers who export over 95 per cent of their production,” he said.

 Mr Finlayson’s research found that a successful beef value chain, operating in a domestic or export market, must ensure that it stays strongly connected to the consumer.